 The Wheel Inn Drive-In (Sedalia, Missouri): The Guber Burger is featured, a burger with melted peanut butter.

-The Billy Goat Tavern & Grill (Chicago, Illinois): The Billy Goat was recreated as the Olympia Diner in a famous skit from Saturday Night Live (featuring John Belushi, Dan Aykroyd, and Bill Murray), think Cheeseburger Cheeseburger.
+The Billy Goat Tavern & Grill (Chicago, Illinois): A famous skit from Saturday Night Live (featuring John Belushi, Dan Aykroyd, and Bill Murray) recreated the Billy Goat as the Olympia Diner, think Cheeseburger Cheeseburger.
 The little clip after the credits about the Billy Goat is probably the funniest thing in the film.
 The famed Billy Goat curse merits mention.

-Hamburger America is on its third edition and now features 200 burger joints you need to visit.
+Hamburger America released its current edition in 2018.
+This new third edition features 200 burger joints you need to visit.